-Small Claims Court is an adjunct of Manitoba's Court of Queen's Bench that hears claims which do not exceed \$10,000.
-Manitoba has one of the lowest monetary limits for small claims in Canada.
+The monetary jurisdiction for small claims in Manitoba is one of the lowest in Canada.
 Should the monetary limit for small claims be increased?
 Should other changes be made to improve the small claims system in Manitoba?

 The purpose of The Court of Queen's Bench Small Claims Practices Act11 ("Small Claims Practices Act") is to determine claims in a simple manner as expeditious, informal and inexpensive as possible.
-The benefits of having a process to deal with small claims are well established.
+12 The benefits of having a process to deal with small claims are well established.
 A person can avoid a lengthy and expensive litigation process by going to Small Claims Court in situations where the person is claiming an amount not exceeding \$10,000.
 The simplified process for small claims does not involve pre-trial procedures (such as the exchange of documents between parties, examinations for discovery, and pre-trial conferences) and the evidentiary rules are more relaxed as compared to the procedure and rules at the superior court level, which makes the process easier for individuals to represent themselves rather than having to retain a lawyer.
 It also helps to reduce the strain on the court system through the reduction of backlogs in higher courts.
 In 2015, 3793 claims were filed with the Small Claims Court as compared to 2527 claims filed at the Court of Queen's Bench.
+13